Green Spanish Eyes - Poem by Terry O'Leary

 Ah Consuela!
 I'm watching, she beckons me hither with green Spanish eyes,

 Ah Consuela!
-I'm touching, she weeps tender tears with her green Spanish eyes;
+I touch her - she weeps tender tears from her green Spanish eyes;

 Ah Consuela!
-I'm holding, and hushed by the hints in her green Spanish eyes,
+I hold her, am hushed by the hints in her green Spanish eyes,

-While her whispers are breathing the breaths of the seething
+while her whispers are breathing the breaths of the seething